Attorneys Fighting For Fair And Equal Pay

 Working Conditions: Under the Equal Pay Act, working conditions address two factors: (1) physical surroundings such as temperature, fumes, and ventilation; and (2) hazards.

 If you feel that you are being paid less based on your gender, sex, race, national origin, or age, then call the right attorney.
 It is never appropriate to discriminate by paying women, African Americans, or older workers less than their similarly situated counterparts.
-If you are facing unequal pay at work call now to schedule a FREE and CONFIDENTIAL initial consultation.
-Call our Cincinnati attorneys at (888) 707-4448.
-Call our Cleveland attorneys at (216) 291-4744.
-Call our Columbus attorneys at (888) 707-4448.
-Call our Toledo attorneys at (888) 707-4448.
+If you are facing unequal pay at work, call now to schedule a FREE and CONFIDENTIAL initial consultation with The Spitz Law Firm, LLC.